BBA Career Planning and Recruiting Guide

 Case interview success requires EXTENSIVE practice.
 Students who have participated in case interviewing suggest practicing many cases prior to your first interview, so start as early as possible.
 Get involved in case competitions on campus, attend case workshops offered by firms who conduct case interviews, utilize CQ Interactive (see Case Questions - available on MOR

 ) and find partners with whom you can practice cases.
-Meet with a Career Coach
+See the BBA Career Services Case Interviewing Guide

-to discuss resources for prepping for case interviews.
+to discuss more resources for prepping for case interviews.

 Employer Sites With Case Interview Preparation